progklb/playground-unreal/Content/StarterCourse/README.md

 ## Sub-projects

-- MaterialTest: Demonstrating creation of materials using the material node editor.
+- **MaterialTest**: Demonstrates creation of materials using the material node editor.
+A master material has been created, with a derived material instances.
+A static mesh (crate) as also been configured.

+- **LightingTest**: Demonstrates lighting in a scene using Lumen.
+The coloured walls allow us to see the bounce lighting behaviour.

+- **LightingExample**:
+  - Maps/ArchVizRoom: Showcases a near-default setup of components for realistic lighting.

 ## Notes